cmstewart/automatic_prompt_optimization/results/README.md

 ## Takeaway

-Automatic prompt optimization reliably improves financial QA accuracy (up to +28 percentage points on FinQA, up to +23 on FinanceBench, up to +14 on FinDoc-RAG).
+Automatic prompt optimization reliably improves financial QA accuracy (up to +28% on FinQA, up to +23 on FinanceBench, up to +14 on FinDoc-RAG).
 No single evaluator strategy wins everywhere: UCB is the safest general choice, particularly on larger datasets, but all three evaluators converge to similar performance on smaller benchmarks.
 The evaluation budget you allocate matters at least as much as which strategy you pick.

 ## Contents